demisto/content/Packs/AzureSQLManagement/Integrations/AzureSQLManagement/README.md

 ### azure-sql-db-threat-policy-get
 ***
-Threat detection policy of a database.
+Gets the threat detection policy of the specified database.

 #### Base Command